 Events for which Mary has played have taken her to interesting performance venues, including an island via ferry, an island via private airplane, the beaches of Lake Michigan, county and state parks, a Chicago nightclub, botanical gardens, the Domes, stately hotels, rooftop terraces, the student-filled halls of a Milwaukee public school, private backyards, country clubs, a bathroom showroom, a jewelry store, a department store makeup display, retirement communities, a lighthouse, and museums.
 She has played as a bride rode in to her ceremony on horseback, and as a groom flew in to his lakeside ceremony on a pontoon plane.
 She has performed under the blaze of stage lights and artificial falling snow, under the light of crystal chandeliers and in the summer sun, in churches and a cathedral, under trees, in a meadow, by lakes, and in a barn.

 In addition to solo harp engagements, Mary is active as a free-lance orchestra and ensemble harpist.
-She plays principle harp for the Manitowoc Symphony, regularly plays substitute first harpist or second harp for the Sheboygan Symphony, and has played as substitute harpist for the Green Bay Symphony, the Skylight Opera orchestra, and the Dudley Birder Chorale.
+She plays principal harp for the Manitowoc Symphony, regularly plays substitute first harpist or second harp for the Sheboygan Symphony, and has played as substitute harpist for the Green Bay Symphony, the Skylight Opera orchestra, and the Dudley Birder Chorale.
 Other performances include those with Mannheim Steamroller, Milwaukee Master Singers, Lutheran A Capella Choir, Cluj (Romania) Opera Chorus, Tokyo (Japan) International Singers and in Purkersdorf, Austria.

 Special thanks to Steve Jarvis for photos # 9 and #16.